JhumanJ/opnform-stats/README.md

 A customized version of Docker Pull Stats specifically adapted for tracking [OpnForm](https://opnform.com) project metrics.

-This webapp tracks both Docker Hub pull statistics and GitHub stars for the OpnForm project, updating every hour.
+This webapp tracks both Docker Hub pull statistics and GitHub stars for the OpnForm project, updating daily at 3 AM UTC.
 It displays:

 - **Docker Hub pulls** for OpnForm API and Client containers
 - **GitHub stars** from the [OpnForm repository](https://github.com/JhumanJ/opnform)